adaapp/Test-assignment2-team8/README.md

 ![image](https://user-images.githubusercontent.com/79174597/116712021-52f25300-a9cb-11eb-81ec-4f26bafd53e1.png)

 28.6% of responses would like to use the converter if it used the blue colour design, this was shown within our form and was the most popular response.
 For this reason we have decided to improve our design and tailor to the needs of our users.
+We used the exact HEX from the Figma design on our Google form and then used the most popular HEX in our code providing consistency throughout.

 </details>
 <details>